Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 in which,

-and the $\epsilon$'s are molecular spinors. $\bar{H}^{[1]}$ and $\bar{H}^{[2]}$ denote the similarity transformed correct to first and second orders in terms of M\o ller-Plesset perturbation theory.
-The explicit programmable expressions for IP-EOM-CCSD(T)(a)* are given in the Appendix.
-The additional advantage in relativistic IP-EOM-CCSD(T)(a)* correction is does not require the storage of three-body amplitudes for ground or ionized state, so it has a similar storage as that of the relativistic IP-EOM-CCSD method.
-One can take a further approximation to IP-EOM-CCSD(T)(a)* by approximation neglecting the effect of ground state triples in the calculations.
-This will lead to original IP-EOM-CCSD* method of Stanton and co-workers. \cite{CCSD_star_1996, CCSD_star_1997}
+and the $\epsilon$'s denote molecular spinor energies. $\bar{H}^{[1]}$ and $\bar{H}^{[2]}$ denote the similarity-transformed Hamiltonian corrected to first and second order in M{\o}ller--Plesset perturbation theory, respectively.
+The explicit programmable expressions for IP-EOM-CCSD(T)(a)$^\ast$ are given in the Appendix.
+An additional advantage of the relativistic IP-EOM-CCSD(T)(a)$^\ast$ approach is that it does not require storage of three-body amplitudes for either the ground or the ionized state, so its storage requirements are comparable to those of the relativistic IP-EOM-CCSD method.
+One can obtain a further approximation to IP-EOM-CCSD(T)(a)$^\ast$ by neglecting the effect of ground-state triples in the calculations.
+This leads to the original IP-EOM-CCSD$^\ast$ method of Stanton and co-workers.\cite{CCSD_star_1996, CCSD_star_1997}